-Even though money market funds are not insured, they are still considered very safe investments because the fund’s holdings typically include investments like Treasury Bills sold by the federal government.
+Even though money market funds are not insured, they are still considered very safe investments because the fund’s holdings typically include securities like Treasury Bills sold by the federal government.
 Since the government has the ability to raise funds to cover expenses through taxes, the likelihood of default on a government security is extremely low.
-That’s why many consider money market funds a “safe” investment.
+That’s why many financiers consider money market funds a “safe” investment.

-Stated another way, it is very likely that the U.S. government will pay all interest due on its bonds and bills.
+Just how safe are these investments?
+It is very likely that the U.S. government will pay all interest due on its bonds and bills.
 If the government were to stop paying on these obligations, U.S. citizens have bigger problems to worry about than the interest rate or dividend payment on a money market fund.

 Top Money Market Funds

-Top Money Market Fund Interest Rates
+Money Market Fund Interest Rates